simoninireland/epydemic/doc/adddelete.rst

 --------------------

-Addition-deletion networks are intrinsically dynamic, so we override some methods from the :class:`Process` evolution interface to keep track of the nodes added and deleted.
+Addition-deletion networks are intrinsically dynamic, so we override some methods from the :class:`Process` evolution interface and add a couple of helper methods to keep track of the nodes added and deleted.

 .. automethod:: AddDelete.addNode

+.. automethod:: AddDelete.removeNode

 .. automethod:: AddDelete.addNewNode

 .. automethod:: AddDelete.newNodeName

-.. automethod:: AddDelete.removeNode

 Events
 ------

 There are two events that can be triggered: one to add a node, and one to remove a node.
-These two events provide the "kernel" of the addiiton-deletion process and can be specialised to explore new behaviours.
+These two events provide the "kernel" of the addition-deletion process and can be specialised to explore new behaviours.

 .. automethod:: AddDelete.add

 .. automethod:: AddDelete.delete

+.. versionchanged :: 1.0.0
+   This method was called ``remove`` until version 1.0.0, when it was changed to avoid a clash with the event function of the same name in :class:`SIR`.